(Disclosure: Some of the links below may be affiliate links)

 Welcome to The Poor Swiss blog :)

-This year, 2017, has been quite disastrous for my savings.
-This is due to many big expenses such as plane tickets and unexpected health care.
-But this made me realize that I’m not saving enough at all.
-Although I have a good salary and live quite well, I’ve a tendency to spend too much.
-Last year, my savings rate was around 18%.
-This is not really bad, but still lower than I would have liked.
-But this year, my savings rate is down to around 7%.
+In 2016, my savings rate was around 18%.
+This is not really bad.
+But still lower than I would have liked.
+But in 2017, my savings rate is down to around 7%.
 This is way too low and made me realize that my expenses are way too high.
 Moreover, the last two months have been negative months although not by a long shot.
 This month is also likely to end up being negative.
 Given my salary, I should easily be able to save at least 25% of my income each month.

 Since this point, I started reading many personal finance blogs and websites.
-I’ve learned a lot of things about investments and spending.
-In the coming months, I plan to put theses lessons to work.
+I have learned a lot of things about investments and spending.
+In the coming months, I plan to put these lessons to work.
 My main change now will be to reduce my spending.
-I’ll then continue to learn about investments and I’ll try to put my money to work.
-For now, I didn’t start investing at all.
+I will then continue to learn about investments and I will try to put my money to work.
+For now, I did not start investing at all.
 But I plan to fix this.
-I believe it’s important to start improving the budget first before starting to focus on investment.
+I believe it is important to start improving the budget first before starting to focus on investment.

-For some context, I’m a 29 years old software programmer.
-I just finished my Ph.D in Computer Science and I’m still working in my school.
+For some context, I am a 31 years old software programmer.
+I just finished my Ph.D. in Computer Science and I am still working in my school.
 I live in a small village in the countryside area of the Fribourg state, in Switzerland.
 Currently, I plan to stay in that area for many years.
-But I’m hoping to find a better job next year once my contract with my school is finished.
+But I am hoping to find a better job next year once my contract with my school is finished.

 My main goal with this blog is to motivate myself to improve my finances.
-But I’m also going to write personal finance tips and in-depth analysis of some important investing topics.
-I’m hoping that you will learn from my mistakes and improve your finances with me :)
+But I am also going to write personal finance tips and in-depth analysis of some important investing topics.
+I am hoping that you will learn from my mistakes and improve your finances with me :)

-And don’t forget I’m not very good with my money, so don’t follow everything I do, but you may try to learn from my mistakes.
-I’m not a financial advisor.
-You should only take financial decisions after having consulted many point of view on the subject.
+And do not forget that I am not very good with my money, so do not follow everything I do.
+But you may try to learn from my mistakes.
+I am not a financial advisor.
+You should only take financial decisions after having consulted many points of view on the subject.